 The Doctoral Program Review Committee will review the applications and supporting materials of all applicants.
 In addition, the committee will review applications submitted during the year, interview promising applicants, and select candidates for the degree based on particular admissions criteria developed by the committee.
 The committee will recommend regular admission, provisional admission, or rejection of the application to the Dean of the Graduate School who will notify the applicants in writing of their admission status.
 Initial admission to the doctoral program is conditional until the first twelve hours of course work, including assessments of clinical competency and personal adjustment, are completed.
-Program throughout the program is monitored by the Director of the program, and the Doctoral Program Review Committee.
+Program Review Committee.